MisterXY89/konstanz-open-data-api/README.md

 # Opencity

-`Opencity` is an interface for the open data portal of the city of Constance.
+`Opencity` is an interface for the open data portal of Constance.
+This package allows you to directly inspect and download data and can be easily used by practioniers, members of the civil society and academics.
+Technically, it relies on the DKAN API.

 ## Capabilities
-- Search by tags, name and ID
-- Returns pandas DataFrame
-- easy install and workflow
+- get an overview of data sets via `show_data()`
+- load data directly into Python via `get_data()`
+- download data sets onto your local machine via `save_data()`

+Generally, each functionality can be filtered by names and tags of the different data sets and returns pandas.DataFrames.
+It is easy to install, use, and work with.

 #### _class_ `opencity.OpenCity`_(cf = None)_
 > TODO

-#### `OpenCity.get_data`_(data, tag=False, meta=False)_
+#### `OpenCity.show_data`_(data=[], tag=False, overview=False, meta=False, terminal=False)_
-> Retrieves data from OpenData.
+> displays an overview of the available and indicated data sets to the terminal or as a popup

 > Parameters:
-> - **data: list of Strings** <br />
+> - **data: list of Strings, default: empty list** <br />
->   containing names or tags (string)
+>   containing names or tags
 > - **tag: Boolean, default: False** <br />
 >   set to True if data list contains tags
+> - **overview: Boolean, default: False** <br />
+>   set to True if a short overview of the data sets (title, short name, tags) is desired in the console
+> - **meta: Boolean, default: False** <br />
+>   set to True if more detailed information on the datasets is desired
+>   depending on parameter 'terminal'
+> - **terminal: Boolean, default: False** <br />
+>   set to True if meta data should be printed in the console instead of a popup

+> Returns: void
+>
+#### `OpenCity.get_data`_(data=[], tag=False, meta=False)_
+> retrieves the indicated data from the open data portal of Constance https://offenedaten-konstanz.de

+> Parameters:
+> - **data: list of Strings, default: empty list** <br />
+>   containing names or tags
+> - **tag: Boolean, default: False** <br />
+>   set to True if data list contains tags
 > - **meta : Boolean, default: False** <br />
+>   set to True if meta data should be returned

-> Returns: DataFrame|dict: single df or dict containing df
+> Returns: pandas.DataFrame | dict containing pandas.DataFrames

 #### `OpenCity.save_data`_(data, tag=False, folder="")_

-> Saves the indicated data (or data fitting the indicated tags) to the local disk.
+> saves the indicated data to the local disk

 > Parameters:
 > - **data: list of Strings** <br />
->   A list containing names of the datasets you want to store or tags for which you want to save the respective datasets.
+>   containing names or tags
 > - **tag: Boolean, default: False** <br />
->   Set this parameter to True if the *data* list contains tags.
+>   set to True if data list contains tags
 > - **folder: String, default: empty** <br />
->   If you wanted to save the data to a different folder than the one from which you are executing the python file, you could indicate the respective folder here (use either forward slashes '/' or double backward slashes '\\').
+>   If you want to save the data to a different folder than the one from which you are executing the python file, indicate the respective folder here (use either forward slashes '/' or double backward slashes '\\')

-> Returns: void

-#### `OpenCity.show_data`_(overview = False, meta = False, data = [], tag = False, terminal = False)_
-> Returns an overview of the data sets available to the terminal or as a popup.

-> Parameters:
-> - **overview: Boolean, default: False** <br />
->   set to True if you wanted to get a short overview (title, short name, tags) of the datasets in your console
-> - **meta: Boolean, default: False** <br />
->   set to True if you wanted more detailed information on the datasets depending on paremeter 'terminal', whether you get the output in your console or as a popup
-> - **data: list of Strings** <br />
->   list containing names of the datasets you want to store or tags for which you want to save the respective datasets
-> - **tag: Boolean, default: False** <br />
->   set to True if data list contains tags
-> - **terminal: Boolean, default: False** <br />
->   set to True if you want to print the meta data in your console instead of a popup

 > Returns: void